pradyumna-prog/binary-decimal-converter/README.md

 # binary-decimal-converter
-An utility app to interchange binary and decimal values
+An android app to interchange binary and decimal values